 Another highlight of the afternoon will be live holiday music by the T-Tones, a men’s vocal ensemble from Wabash College, back by popular demand.

-Lane Place, located at 212 S. Water Street, was the home of Henry and Joanna Lane, Susan Wallace’s sister and brother-in-law.
+Located at 212 S. Water Street, Lane Place was the home of Henry and Joanna Lane, Susan Wallace’s sister and brother-in-law.
 The Montgomery County Historical Society and Holiday Tea Committee will decorate this historic home using special holiday collections from community members.

-The popular holiday wreath sale will return again this year.
-Local artists and designers will create unique holiday wreaths that will be available for purchase, beginning at 4:00.
-These wreaths make great gifts for loved ones, business associates, or clients.
-All proceeds from wreath sales go directly to the Lew Wallace Study.
+The popular holiday decoration sale will return again this year.
+Local artists and designers will create unique holiday wreaths and decorations that will be available for purchase during the event.
+These decorations make great gifts for loved ones, business associates, or clients.
+All proceeds from the sale go directly to the Lew Wallace Study.